 Northern Ireland Opera are presenting a wonderful series of events which will inspire and entertain our audiences through some exciting and spectacular performances.
 The series will tour different locations around Northern Ireland with new dates being announced soon.

-February 11: ‘La Voix Humaine’, by Francis Poulenc, performed by soprano Mary McCabe and pianist David Quigley in the Throne Room, Hillsborough Castle, Royal Hillsborough.
+‘La Voix Humaine’, by Francis Poulenc, performed by soprano Mary McCabe and pianist David Quigley.
+A gripping and dramatic one-woman, one-act opera where we eavesdrop as a woman’s relationship breaks down over the course of a phonecall.
 Click here for more details.

-February 18: ‘Bewitched, Bothered and Bewildered’: songs from the golden age of musical theatre, including works by George Gershwin, Cole Porter, Stephen Sondheim and Rodgers and Hammerstein, performed by soprano Wendy Ferguson and pianist Ruth McGinley in St Columb’s Hall, Derry/Londonderry.
+‘Bewitched, Bothered and Bewildered’: songs from the golden age of musical theatre, including works by George Gershwin, Cole Porter, Stephen Sondheim and Rodgers and Hammerstein, performed by soprano Wendy Ferguson and pianist Ruth McGinley.
 Click here for more details.

-February 19: ‘Sea Wrack’ Art songs by Irish Composers including Hamilton Harty, William Balfe and William Vincent Wallace, performed by soprano Susie Gibbons, mezzo Jenny Bourke, tenor Michael Bell and baritone Seamus Brady with pianist Frasier Hickland in St Joseph’s Church, Sailortown, Belfast.
+‘Sea Wrack’ Art songs by Irish Composers from Hamilton Harty to Neil Hannon, performed by soprano Susie Gibbons, mezzo Jenny Bourke, tenor Michael Bell and baritone Seamus Brady with pianist Frasier Hickland.
 Click here for more details.

-February 23: ‘The Lost Boy: Street Scenes and Soldiers’ Tales’: cabaret and music theatre songs about loss, love and hope, performed by Conor Quinn in The New Orpheus, above the Harp Bar on Hill St, Belfast.
+‘The Lost Boy: Street Scenes and Soldiers’ Tales’: cabaret and music theatre songs about loss, love and hope, performed by Conor Quinn.
 Click here for more details.

-March 8: ‘Songs and Dances of Death’ by Mussorgsky performed by baritone Brendan Collins and ‘Kindertotenlieder’ by Mahler performed by mezzo Margaret Bridge, with pianist Tristan Russcher in C Wing, Crumlin Road Gaol, Belfast.
+‘Songs and Dances of Death’ by Mussorgsky performed by baritone Brendan Collins and ‘Kindertotenlieder’ by Mahler performed by mezzo Margaret Bridge, with pianist Tristan Russcher.
 Click here for more details.

-March 11: ‘Les Nuits D’Éte’ by Hector Berlioz, performed by mezzo Sinéad O’Kelly and pianist Bryan Evans in the Courtyard Theatre, Newtownabbey.
+‘Les Nuits D’Éte’ by Hector Berlioz and ‘A Chloris and other mélodie’ songs on the universal themes of love and loss performed by mezzo Sinéad O’Kelly and pianist Bryan Evans.
 Click here for more details.